fgsfds/tuya-local-ex/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/hacs/integration)

+**Remove original Tuya Local integration before downloading this one**

+When prompted "Integration is configured" select **Ignore**.
+Your already configured devices won't be removed.

 Installation is easiest via the [Home Assistant Community Store (HACS)](https://hacs.xyz/), which is the best place to get third-party integrations for Home Assistant.
 Once you have HACS set up, simply click the button below (requires My Homeassistant configured) or